armory/documentation/_operator_reference/ci.md

    - `READ`: A user must have at least one of these roles in order to view this build master or use it as a trigger source.
 - `address`: (*Required*) The address your Jenkins master is reachable at.
 - `username`: The username of the Jenkins user to authenticate as.
 - `password`: The password of the Jenkins user to authenticate as.
+Supports encrypted value.
 - `csrf`:  Whether or not to negotiate CSRF tokens when calling Jenkins.
-- `trustStore`:
+- `trustStore`: File needs to be present on the machine running Spinnaker.
+Supports encrypted file.
 - `trustStoreType`:
-- `trustStorePassword`:
+- `trustStorePassword`: Supports encrypted value.

 # Travis